gemmawollenschlaeger/Project/preposal (1).md

 ## Do you have any questions of your own?

-Would be creating an interface with multiple games on it worth of a final project?
-Even if the games are notes as 'easier' games.
+Would be creating an interface with multiple games on it worthy of a final project?
+Even if the games are noted as 'easier' games.